MarkCalderon/portfolio2019-devcal/README.md

 DevCalderon
 It is a personal website that i will be using to showcase my projects.
-This will be the start of my learning curse to actively contribute or use GITHUB as one of my Developer tools.
+This will be the start of my self-learning experience to actively contribute or use GITHUB as one of my Developer tools.

-For GITHUBERS to play around and modify for their own Portfolio.
+These is always For GITHUBERS to play around or modify for their own Portfolio.

 Languages:
 HTML5, CSS3 and JavaScript